-Management and Mechanism of Market Risk Measurement - Banking Book in interest rates and exchange rates for banking book activities that can affect the Bank's profitability (earning perspective) and the economic value of Bank capital (economic value perspective).
+Management and Mechanism of Market Risk Measurement - Banking Book

+The banking book market risk is a risk that arises because of changes in interest rates and exchange rates for banking book activities that can affect the Bank's profitability (earning perspective) and the economic value of Bank capital (economic value perspective).
 The management of Bank Mandiri's banking book market risk is done by optimizing the balance sheet structure to obtain maximum returns per the level of acceptable risk.
-It is also done by setting a limit that is in accordance with internal provisions and the applicable laws and regulations, which is monitored periodically by the relevant work
+It is also done by setting a limit that is in accordance with internal provisions and the applicable laws and regulations, which is monitored periodically by the relevant work unit.